TREVOR MATTEA

 PicturePhoto by Trevor Mattea

-As part of this field trip, students attended pumpkin weigh-off and recorded the results before interviewing farmers from the region and solving problems related to rounding.
+As part of this field trip, students attended a pumpkin weigh-off and recorded the results before interviewing local farmers and solving rounding-related math problems.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Number Sense: